ibm-cloud-docs/vpc/block_storage_is_troubleshoot.md

 You receive an error message when you attempt to rename an existing volume.
 {: tsSymptoms}

-This condition might appear in the API or CLI:
+This condition might appear in the API or CLI in the following scenarios.

-* In the API, when you send a PATCH request to rename the volume
+* In the API, when you send a `PATCH` request to rename the volume.
-* In the CLI, when you specify the `ibmcloud is volume-update` command
+* In the CLI, when you specify the `ibmcloud is volume-update` command.

 You might be renaming the volume with an invalid volume name.
 In this case, you see a 400 "validation_invalid_name" error.
-You might also be specifying a valid volume name, but one that exists in the VPC.
+You might also be specifying a valid volume name, but one that is already in the VPC.
 For example, if you create two volumes from compute resources that are in the same account, the same region, and have the same name, you see a 400 "volume_name_duplicate" error.
 {: tsCauses}

 **Note:** The UI prevents you from entering an invalid volume name.